 I-94 and University Interchange Improvement Project

-The NDDOT will be overseeing the complete reconstruction of I-94 and University Drive interchange, updates to traffic signals used by interstate traffic and half mile of University Drive roadway.
-The project will reconnect and straighten out the interstate ramps, lengthen the turn lanes and create access control to help with better traffic flow through the area.
-University Drive will be three-driving lanes plus interstate turning lanes in each direction.
+The NDDOT oversaw the complete reconstruction of I-94 and University Drive interchange, updates to traffic signals used by interstate traffic and half mile of University Drive roadway.
+The project reconnected and straightened out the interstate ramps, lengthened the turn lanes and created access control to help with better traffic flow through the area.
+University Drive is three-driving lanes plus interstate turning lanes in each direction.

-The new interchange design will create multi-modal separation, so cars and pedestrians will have separation.
-Safety improvements will increase the interest in use of the interchange and reduce conflict points.
-There will be one driveway consolidated in the project work, otherwise all other business/access driveways will remain on University Drive.
+The new interchange design creates multi-modal separation, so cars and pedestrians have separation.
+Safety improvements increased the interest in use of the interchange and reduced conflict points.
+There was one driveway consolidated in the project work, otherwise all other business/access driveways remain on University Drive.